ILXL-guides/intro-to-graphics/README.md

  Create main.cc with a basic ``main()`` function and include image.h.

-3. Now you are ready to start creating graphics in C++!
+3. Now you are ready to start creating images in C++!

 {% spoiler Example %}